noahehall/theBookOfNoah/_javascript.md

   - impact of various modification types
     1. layout property changes: i.e. modification to an element's geometry; width, height, position (e.g. left, top)
       - JS/CSS > style > layout > paint > composite
+    2. paint property changes: e.g. background image, text color, shadows, etc., any property that does not affect the layout of the page
+      - JS/CSS > style > paint > composite
+    3. changes not requiring layout/paint:
+      - JS / CSS > style > composite
+  - requestAnimationFrame: any visual modifications need to occur at the start of each frame - the only way to guarantee this is to use the `requestAnimationFrame` api
+  - know your javascript's frame tax: assess how much it costs to run your JS on a frame-by-frame basis, e.g. DevTools JS Profiling
+    1. transitioning
+    2. scrolling
+  - avoid large/complex layouts and layout thrashing

 ##### low bandwidth & high latency
 ##### PRPL
 ##### [Chrome DevTools](https://developers.google.com/web/tools/setup/)